 The Adrenal Medulla: The adrenal medulla comes from the neural crest (i.e. embryological basis similar to your central and peripheral nervous systems).
 It contains homogenous sheets of cells organized into nests.
 Cells have large varied nuclei and abundant cytoplasm packed with numerous secretory granules containing catecholamines (fight-or-flight hormones) and other substances specific to chromaffin cells.

-The Adrenal Cortex.
-The adrenal cortex is of mesodermal origin and is derived from the adrenogenital ridge (sorry folks for the technical stuff).
-The adrenal cortex is organized into three layers, each with a different function.
+The Adrenal Cortex: The adrenal cortex is of mesodermal origin and is derived from the adrenogenital ridge (sorry folks for the technical stuff).
+The adrenal cortex is organized into three layers, each with a different function:

 - The most superficial layer is the zona glomerulosa, responsible for aldosterone production.

-FIGURE 2: What normal adrenal glands (right next to the liver; left next to the spleen) look like on a CT scan.Adrenal surgery is discussed on other pages of this website, but now that you know about the anatomy of the adrenal gland you understand why adrenal surgery is tricky and should be done by an expert that does many adrenal operations every week.
+The blood supply to the adrenal is threefold: via the superior adrenal arteries from the inferior phrenic arteries, the middle adrenal from the aorta, and the inferior adrenal artery from the renal arteries.
+Blood passes from the outer cortex to the inner medulla, and the gland is drained in most cases by a single central vein which empties its blood into the vena cava on the right and the renal vein on the left.Adrenal surgery is discussed on other pages of this website, but now that you know about the anatomy of the adrenal gland you understand why adrenal surgery is tricky and should be done by an expert that does many adrenal operations every week.
 If your surgeon isn't performing adrenal surgery every week, then you may want to find a surgeon with much more expertise.
 Outcomes are directly related to the experience of the surgeon and how many adrenal operations he/she does every week.
 Our patients fly from all over the world to have surgery with us because of our very high volumes and excellent outcomes.